 23. Train tour: Pair your Oliver Hill visit with a trip on the Captain Hussey train, which takes you from the settlement to this historic site and back again.

-24. Scenic flight tours: Take to the skies with Rottnest Air-Taxi or Major Blue Air for unparalleled views of the island and all that surrounds, including migrating whales (for lucky travellers).
+24. Scenic flight tours: Take to the skies with Rottnest Air-Taxi for unparalleled views of the island and all that surrounds, including migrating whales (for lucky travellers).

-27. Segway Tours WA: Zip around to areas you’re yet to discover on a scenic tour or off-road adventure.
+25. Segway Tours WA: Glide around to areas you’re yet to discover on a scenic tour or off-road experience.

-34. Indulge in a massage: Unwind in your accommodation with a massage from the relaxation experts at Mobile Massage on Rottnest Island by Golden Bees.
-Plus, save $30 on a 75-minute massage before the end of August (conditions apply).
+35. Indulge in a massage: Unwind in your accommodation with a massage from the relaxation experts at Mobile Massage on Rottnest Island by Golden Bees.

-37. Swap stories by the fire: The flames will be dancing and crackling into the evenings inside Hotel Rottnest and in the outdoor firepits outside Bayside Bar.
+37. Swap stories by the fire: The flames will be dancing and crackling into the evenings inside Hotel Rottnest and The Lodge Wadjemup as well as in the outdoor firepits outside Bayside Bar and Pinky's Rottnest Island.

 38. Spend the night in: Make the most of your accommodation by cooking a hearty meal or having a takeaway, busting out a board game and enjoying the company of your people.